Isaiahann/ai-audio-startups/README.md

 - [Setmixer](https://www.setmixer.com/) -  Help artists record, mix and master their live shows using a combination of embedded software, signal processing, AI.
 - [okio](https://okio.ai/) - Open source generative tools for music
 - [Audialab](https://audialab.com/) - Ethical audio AI plugins, tools, and community designed to empower real artists with AI, not displace them.
+- [Thematic](https://hellothematic.com/about-thematic/) - An a driven collaborative platform where creators can license royalty free music from their favorite music artists in exchange for promotion.
 ## Source separation

 - [TuneFlow](https://tuneflow.com/) - A free DAW that offers high quality vocal, drums, melody, bass stem separation, all-in-one audio separation, editing and vocal/instrument to MIDI transcription.